613.542.7337

 Why is it important to neuter/spay my dog?

-Spaying or neutering your dog as an elective procedure has many benefits including prevention roaming, uterine infections, testicular torsions (twisting), and cancer.
-Not every dog will be a good parent so the idea of letting them all have a litter may result in orphaned puppies or strays that end up in the shelters.
-If the surgery is not done, we may end up having to do an emergency surgery to save your dog’s life.
+Spaying or neutering your dog as an elective procedure has many benefits, including the prevention of roaming, uterine infections, testicular torsions (twisting), and cancer.
+Not every dog will be a good parent, so letting them all have a litter may result in orphaned puppies or strays that end up in shelters.
+If the surgery is not done, we may have to perform an emergency surgery to save your dog’s life.

 How old should a dog be before neutering/spaying?

-The age at which your dog should be spayed or neutered will vary with their breed and size.
-Generally, 6 months of age is the earliest we recommend spaying/neutering your dog.
-For larger breed dogs, we can discuss with you the pros/cons of postponing the surgery for a short while as they have different growth circumstances that can be affected by spaying/neutering.
+The age at which your dog should be spayed or neutered will vary with its breed and size.
+Generally, we recommend spaying/neutering your dog at 6 months of age.
+For larger breed dogs, we can discuss with you the pros/cons of postponing the surgery for a short while, as they have different growth circumstances that can be affected by spaying/neutering.

 How much does it cost to neuter/spay a dog?